Terminal raises $17 million to help startups build remote engineering teams

 Terminal velocity

-Terminal launched out of stealth back in 2017 with three hubs in Canada — Waterloo, Montreal, and Vancouver — and has since added another one in Toronto, as well as its first non-Canadian base which is located in Guadalajara, Mexico.
-Today, Terminal announced that it has raised $17 million in a series B round of funding, following its $10 million series A round last year, and the fresh cash injection will go some way toward helping it expand to ten more cities around the world over the next couple of years, according to the company.
+Terminal launched out of stealth back in 2017 with three hubs in Canada — Waterloo, Montreal, and Vancouver — and has since added another in Toronto, as well as its first non-Canadian base, located in Guadalajara, Mexico.
+Today, Terminal announced that it has raised $17 million in a series B round of funding, following its $10 million series A round last year.
+The fresh cash injection will go some way toward helping it expand to 10 more cities around the world over the next couple of years, according to the company.

 “This funding means we can provide exciting growth opportunities to even more engineers around the world,” Kellogg added.

-Another key selling point to Terminal’s business is that it allows U.S. tech companies to get around tightening immigration rules that have seen international workers look to Canada and elsewhere instead.
-Being able to build a remote engineering hub in Mexico, for example, makes it much easier to access top technical talent south of the border — “if you can’t come to us, we’ll come to you,” is the general idea here.
+Another key selling point for Terminal is that it helps U.S. tech companies get around tightening immigration rules that have sent international workers migrating to Canada and elsewhere.
+Being able to build a remote engineering hub in Mexico, for example, makes it much easier to access top technical talent south of the border — “If you can’t come to us, we’ll come to you,” is the general idea here.

 Remote access

 With the advent of the internet, remote working has become a major facet of the global economy.
-Figures suggest that more than two-thirds of the workforce work away from the office at least one day a week, while it’s estimated that half of the U.S. workforce could be remote by 2020 — up from 43 percent in 2016.
+Figures suggest that more than two-thirds of employees work away from the office at least one day a week, while it’s estimated that half of the U.S. workforce could be remote by 2020 — up from 43% in 2016.
 A number of big-name companies have embraced the remote working ethos, including payments giant Stripe, GitLab, and Automattic — in fact, the WordPress.com developer recently launched a new suite of productivity tools aimed specifically at the distributed workforce.

-However, it’s worth stressing here that Terminal’s model isn’t about embracing home-working.
-With dedicated hubs, it’s more about fostering the same kind of community that a bona fide second office might, minus most of the hassle involved in setting one up.
+However, it’s worth stressing that Terminal’s model isn’t really about working from home.
+With dedicated hubs, it’s more about fostering the kind of community a bona fide second office might, minus most of the hassle involved in setting one up.

 “We’re providing life-changing opportunities for engineers,” Kellogg continued.
 “Developers and programmers love building their careers in an engineer-centric community working on world-changing products.
-We’re offering them a vibrant community with all of the HR resources, benefits and perks that they can get if they worked in Silicon Valley — without having to leave their hometown.”
+We’re offering them a vibrant community with all of the HR resources, benefits, and perks that they can get if they worked in Silicon Valley — without having to leave their hometown.”

-Terminal claims a number of high-profile clients, including home rental platform Bungalow; heavily-funded banking startup Chime; Dialpad, Earnin, Gusto, Hims/Hers, and KeepTruckin.
+Terminal claims a number of high-profile clients, including home rental platform Bungalow; heavily funded banking startup Chime; Dialpad, Earnin, Gusto, Hims/Hers, and KeepTruckin.

-“As a fast-growing company, being able to attract and retain top tech talent is critical to our success,” KeepTruckin CEO and cofounder said.
-“Terminal has been a key partner in helping us build our engineering team in Vancouver and tapping into Terminal’s extensive network has reduced the time it takes to scale our team.”
+“As a fast-growing company, being able to attract and retain top tech talent is critical to our success,” said KeepTruckin CEO and cofounder Shoaib Makani.
+“Terminal has been a key partner in helping us build our engineering team in Vancouver, and tapping into Terminal’s extensive network has reduced the time it takes to scale our team.”

-Leading on its latest round of funding was San Francisco-based VC firm 8VC, which was setup by Palantir cofounder Joe Lonsdale back in 2015, with participation from Kleiner Perkins, Lightspeed Venture Partners, Atomic, Cathay Innovation, Cherubic Ventures, Craft Ventures, among others.
+Leading Terminal’s latest round of funding was San Francisco-based VC firm 8VC, which was set up by Palantir cofounder Joe Lonsdale back in 2015, with participation from Kleiner Perkins, Lightspeed Venture Partners, Atomic, Cathay Innovation, Cherubic Ventures, and Craft Ventures, among others.

 “Terminal is taking aim at the biggest problem holding back innovation: access to top technical talent,” Lonsdale said.
 “The best engineers are no longer concentrated in the Bay Area.
 They exist all over the world.
 Terminal helps startups access these engineers.
 Many of our fast-growing companies at 8VC rely on Terminal to help them scale.”